How do we define esteem and what does it mean to have low self esteem?

 Now my life is very different and I have confidence.
 I know back then my view of myself was completely unrealistic.
 If only I knew what I know now I would have been a happy young man.
 How did I make the change?

 I did it step by step.
 I tried to change my thoughts from negative to positive.
 I filled my brain with positive things.
 I know that is easily said, it took me many months really at least to recover my self esteem and rid myself of my depression.
 I also saw a therapist and took medication to allow me to relax enough to work on my thinking.
-Therapy and counseling can really help – try online counseling now.
+Therapy and counseling can really help – it’s something worth considering.

 I started writing about self help and my experiences.
 I began to help others like you who were suffering from the same problems.
 Changing the focus from you to others is another great step in conquering poor self image.
 I also started to be kind to myself.
 I thought about what I wanted and planned ways to go about getting that.

 I even wrote a best-selling book called “Self esteem Secrets” which guides you through twelve steps to improving how you feel about yourself.
-Check out my e-book here.
+Check out my best-selling book here.

 My life–and my confidence–is incredibly improved now and depression is a thing of the past for me.